-Move aside Alhambra, the Real Alcazar of Seville is the must-see palace you simply have to see while you are in Spain.
-Planning to visit the Seville Palace?
-Here’s what you need to know before you go.
+The Real Alcazar of Seville is the must-see palace you shouldn’t miss while you are in Spain.
+Planning to visit

 It’s no secret that I love Spain.
 The location of my first scurrilous adventures as a wannabe travel writer many moons ago, it’s a country I can’t get enough of.